laravel/docs/eloquent.md

 <a name="global-scopes"></a>
 ### Global Scopes

-Global scopes allow you to add constraints to **all** queries for a given model.
-Laravel's own [soft deleting](#soft-deleting) functionality utilizes global scopes to only pull "non-deleted" models from the database.
+Global scopes allow you to add constraints to all queries for a given model.
+Laravel's own [soft delete](#soft-deleting) functionality utilizes global scopes to only pull "non-deleted" models from the database.
 Writing your own global scopes can provide a convenient, easy way to make sure every query for a given model receives certain constraints.

 #### Writing Global Scopes